Cross-Border Data Forum Bannner

 Members provide financial support for the Forum and its mission.

-Any statements made in a post on the Forum’s blog are independently written and attributable only to the authors.
-Publication on the blog does not represent agreement with those statements by the Cross-Border Data Forum or by any participating individuals or organizations.
+Any statements made or positions taken in articles published on this website or other statements made or positions taken by third parties that appear on this website are independently written and those of the author only.
+Publication on this website does not represent agreement with those statements or positions by the Cross Border Data Forum or by any participating individuals or organizations.

 Amazon